-Oil Filter Change
+Replacing Engine Oil Filter

-Spin off oil filter and discard it in accordance with local environmental regulations.
-Thoroughly clean filter mounting surface.
-Apply a thin film of oil to filter gasket and install new element.
-Spin element on by hand until gasket just touches mounting pad and then turn an additional 1/2 to 3/4 turn.
-Do not overtighten (Figure 6-3).

-With oil in crankcase, start engine and check for leaks around filter element.
-Retighten only as much as necessary to eliminate leaks but do not overtighten.
+Replace the oil filter as scheduled in Table 6-1.
+Spin off the oil filter and discard it.
+Thoroughly clean the filter mounting surface.
+Apply a thin film of oil to the filter gasket and install a new element.
+Spin the element on by hand until the gasket just touches the mounting pad and then turn it an additional 1/2 to 3/4 turn.
+Do not overtighten.
+After filling with oil, start the engine and check for leaks around the filter element.
+Retighten the filter only as much as necessary to eliminate leaks.